 While you’ll be buying the S62 for its golf features, it’s more than just a golf watch, and is a full-on replacement for your Fitbit or Apple Watch.

 You’ll get all the functionality you’d expect from a high end smartwatch, including notifications, fitness and health tracking (including heart rate), and the S62 will even measure your blood Oxygen level.
 Throw in customizable watch faces, and this is truly the only smart watch a golfer will ever need.

 The Garmin Approach S62 was the clear winner for the title of best golf watch for the 2023 season.
 It’s super accurate and has everything you need both on the course, and for post round analysis.

 Strap a Garmin Approach S62 on your wrist, and you’ll be bound to lower your scores.

-2. Garmin Approach S10 – best affordable golf GPS Watch
+2. Garmin Approach S12 – best affordable golf GPS Watch

-If you’re looking for a no-frills golf watch that will give you the yardages you need, and keep track of your scores, then the Garmin Approach S10 should be your choice.
+If you’re looking for an affordable golf GPS watch that includes all essentials to keep track of your scores whilst gaining yardage, the Garmin Approach S12 should be at the top of your shortlist.